CUB: Benchmarking Context Utilisation Techniques for Language Models: Abstract

 \section{Abstract}

 Incorporating external knowledge is crucial for knowledge-intensive tasks, such as question answering and fact checking.
 However, language models (LMs) may ignore relevant information that contradicts outdated parametric memory or be distracted by irrelevant contexts.
-While many context utilisation manipulation techniques (CMTs) that encourage or suppress context utilisation have recently been proposed to alleviate these issues, few have seen systematic comparison.
-In this paper, we develop \textsc{CUB} (Context Utilisation Benchmark) to help practitioners within retrieval-augmented generation (RAG) identify the best CMT for their needs. \textsc{CUB} allows for rigorous testing on three distinct context types, observed to capture key challenges in realistic context utilisation scenarios.
-With this benchmark, we evaluate seven state-of-the-art methods, representative of the main categories of CMTs, across three diverse datasets and tasks, applied to nine LMs.
-Our results show that most of the existing CMTs struggle to handle the full set of types of contexts that may be encountered in real-world retrieval-augmented scenarios.
-Moreover, we find that many CMTs display an inflated performance on simple synthesised datasets, compared to more realistic datasets with naturally occurring samples.
-Altogether, our results show the need for holistic tests of CMTs and the development of CMTs that can handle multiple context types.
+While many context utilisation manipulation techniques (CMTs) have recently been proposed to alleviate these issues, few have seen systematic comparison.
+In this paper, we develop \textsc{CUB} (Context Utilisation Benchmark) -- the first comprehensive benchmark designed to help diagnose CMTs under diverse noisy context conditions within retrieval-augmented generation (RAG).
+With this benchmark, we conduct the most extensive evaluation to date of seven state-of-the-art methods, representative of the main categories of CMTs, across three diverse datasets and tasks, applied to 11 LMs.
+Our findings expose critical gaps in current CMT evaluation practices, demonstrating the need for holistic testing.
+We reveal that most existing CMTs struggle to handle the full spectrum of context types encountered in real-world RAG scenarios.
+We also find that many CMTs display inflated performance on simple synthesised datasets, compared to more realistic datasets with naturally occurring samples.